Professional-track advising

 In addition to the course and internship info below, learn about the many resources available at prehealth.asu.edu.

-Students in The College of Liberal Arts and Sciences can find Pre-Health Special Topics courses in LIA 194, LIA 294 and LIA 394.
+Students in The College of Liberal Arts and Sciences can enroll in Pre-Health Special Topics courses LIA 194, LIA 294 and LIA 394.
+Learn more about these courses below, and find out about upcoming offerings in the ASU Course Catalog.

 Desiree.